APRU Sustainable Cities and Landscape Program

 To drive place based innovation and collaboration in sustainable cities and landscapes through education, research, and policy impact to create resilient, equitable, and vibrant communities.

-APRU SCL addresses the challenges of urban sustainability driven by rapid urbanization and population growth.
-It emphasizes the interdependence of cities and landscapes, highlighting the environmental impacts of urbanization, such as increased air temperatures, altered water cycles, and disrupted ecological processes.
+The program emphasizes the interdependence of cities and their surrounding landscapes, focusing on mitigating environmental impacts such as increased air temperatures, altered water cycles, and disrupted ecological processes resulting from rapid urbanization.
+Guided by principles of broad geopolitical representation, diverse understandings of sustainability, attention to underrepresented communities, and recognition of climate change as a grand challenge, the program strives for transformative outcomes.
 Through cross-disciplinary collaboration, the program explores city-landscape interactions, compares regional practices, and develops solutions to enhance sustainability across Asia Pacific cities.
-The work of APRU SCL is guided by the principles listed below.

 Blue-footed Booby Birds in the Galapagos, Ecuador